LANCASTER, Pa. — Editor's note: The above video is from May 2.

 Pa.
 Rep. Michael Sturla, a Democrat, is running for re-election in the 96th Legislative District.
 The district serves parts of Lancaster County.

-The incumbent is facing off against fellow Democrat, Dana Hamp Gulick.
-This is the first time Sturla has faced a primary challenge since he was first elected in 1990.
+The incumbent defeated fellow Democrat Dana Hamp Gulick in the May 17 primary election.
+This was the first time Sturla faced a primary challenge since he was first elected in 1990.

-The winner of the Democratic primary is set to face April Weaver, who is running unopposed in the GOP primary.
+He is set to face April Weaver, who ran unopposed in the GOP primary, in November.

 Prior to serving in Harrisburg, Sturla served on the Lancaster City Council from 1987 to 1990.